The Devastating Effects Of Head And Brain Injuries

 - Bicycle accidents

-The common theme here, of course, being that these are accidents involving higher speeds, heavy machinery and/or people in vulnerable positions.
+The common theme here, of course, is that these are accidents involving higher speeds, heavy machinery and/or people in vulnerable positions.

 Every time a person steps onto a road, either to cross the street or commute to work, they are at risk of an accident.
 Every motor vehicle accident has a very high potential to cause a traumatic brain injury.